Rocket attacks on Eilat and Aqaba

-Rocket attacks on the neighboring cities of Eilat, in Israel, and Aqaba, in Jordan, have been a tactic used by militants from the Palestinian Islamist group Hamas and organizations linked with Al-Qaeda because of the relative ease of launching rocket attacks against these two cities from adjacent desert areas.
+Rocket attacks on the neighboring cities of Eilat, in Israel, and Aqaba, in Jordan, have been a tactic used by militants from the Palestinian group Hamas and organizations linked with Al-Qaeda because of the relative ease of launching rocket attacks against these two cities from adjacent desert areas.
 Most of these attacks target Eilat, the last attack on Aqaba was in 2010.

 Attacks

 February 20, 2017

 Two rockets fired by militants from northern Sinai landed in southern Israel.
 The attack came a day after an ISIS affiliate claimed that several of its members had been killed by an Israeli drone.
 No damage or injuries were reported.

 February 8, 2017

 A number of rockets were shot at Eilat from the Sinai, three of which were intercepted by the Iron Dome.
 There were no reported casualties.
 The Islamic State in Sinai claimed responsibility for the attack.

 July 24, 2014

 Multiple rockets reported fired at Eilat.
 One rocket was shot down by the Iron Dome, and one lands in an open area within the city.
 No injuries reported, although several were treated for shock.